-In her fourth season (2009-10), Holt guided the Irish to a third consecutive NCAA Central Regional appearance and led the Irish to a then fourth-best season stroke average with a 306.60 mark.
+In 2009-10, Holt guided the Irish to a third consecutive NCAA Central Regional appearance and led the Irish to a then fourth-best season stroke average with a 306.60 mark.
 Notre Dame's best finish of the season was a tie for second at the Alamo Invitational where Annie Brophy became the sixth Irish player to win two individual titles in her career.

 Three of Holt's players earned all-BIG EAST accolades in 2010 including Brophy, Katie Conway and Huffer.
 With her fourth such honor, Brophy became just the second player in program history to earn all-BIG EAST accolades four times, while she and Huffer had the added distinction of being two of the six unanimous selections to the 12-person team.

-In her seven seasons with the Irish, Holt has seen 11 of her players combine to win 22 All-BIG EAST honors.
+In her eight seasons with the Irish, Holt has seen 11 of her players combine to win 22 all-conference honors.
 Additionally, Huffer earned BIG EAST Rookie of the Year accolades in 2009 while Armstrong followed in 2012.